About This Site

 How come some of the states you list don’t have ANY schools ranked?

 We’re just the messenger.
 We set some pretty specific criteria in our methodology, and we let the chips fall where they may.
-That said, we plan on continually evaluating our algorithm and tweaking it as we see necessary, so the rankings may evolve over time.
+That said, we plan on continually evaluating our algorithm and tweaking it as we see necessary, so the listings may evolve over time.